-In late October, enhanced convection extended eastward from southern India to the SPCZ region (southeast of Papua New Guinea).
+In mid-to-late October, enhanced convection extended eastward from the Arabian Sea Bay of Bengal to the South Pacific Convergence Zone (SPCZ) region (southeast of Papua New Guinea).

 During late October and early November, anomalous convection became less coherent over the Eastern Hemisphere.
 Strong anomalous suppression developed over India.